Top Gear controversies: Series 13

 During the final episode of series 13, Clarkson and May were assigned to produce a spoof advert for the new Volkswagen Scirocco.
 However, one of their spoof ads saw crowds of people leaving Warsaw in terror on buses and trains, because of the imminent German invasion of Poland.
 At the end of the advert, Clarkson announced "Volkswagen Scirocco TDI: Berlin to Warsaw in one tank".
 The advert was uploaded to YouTube minutes after its broadcast, spurring angry comments from Polish viewers.
 A spokeswoman for the show said that the BBC had only received a handful of complaints, but complaints submitted to national broadcast watchdog Ofcom were expected to be higher.
 Complaints were also received for three other incidents in the programme: a remake of a VW advertisement, in which a suicide is shown on-screen; Clarkson mocking people who have autism, and the use of the word "pikey", which Clarkson claims to be someone who sells "pegs and heather" to describe drivers of the Vauxhall VXR8.

-During a warm-up for filming one of the season's episodes, Clarkson reportedly called then Prime Minister Gordon Brown a "silly cunt".
+During a warm-up for filming one of the series' episodes, Clarkson reportedly called then Prime Minister Gordon Brown a "silly cunt".
 He had previously apologised for calling him a "one-eyed Scottish idiot" during a Q&A in 2009, which angered Scottish politicians and disability groups.